yiisoft/yii2/docs/guide/extensions.md

 - If you're displaying errors to developers do not translate these (i.e. do not use `\Yii::t()`).
 Errors should be translated only if they're displayed to end users.
 - Extension SHOULD NOT use class prefixes (i.e. `TbNavBar`, `EMyWidget`, etc.)
-- Extension MUST provide a valid autoloading configuration in `composer.json`.
-Details can be found in the [composer documentation](http://getcomposer.org/doc/04-schema.md#autoload) or see all [official Yii2 extensions](https://github.com/yiisoft/yii2/tree/master/extensions/yii) for example.

 ### Namespace and package names